 Ninety-eight cultural resources have been previously recorded within the record search area.
-Six cultural resources have been previously recorded within or adjacent to the Project area (Table 2).
+Six cultural resources have been previously recorded within or adjacent to the original Project area (Table 2).
+One cultural resource has been previously recorded within or adjacent to the additional 80-acre parcel.